-Top Things to Put on Your Lisbon Itinerary
+Top Things to Put on Your Lisbon Bucket List

 Any Lisbon bucket list must include the beautiful Alfama neighborhood.
 It is one of the oldest neighborhoods in Lisbon and also one of the most charming ones.
 Getting lost in the narrow streets and alleys of Alfama was one of our favorite things.
 We wandered around the labyrinth of cobbled streets and alleys, just waiting to discover another restaurant or a quaint shop around the corner, or perhaps a gorgeous viewpoint.
 Alfama has some very steep streets and if you are fit it is best to explore it by foot, if not, just hire a three-wheeler!
 Some of the main tourist attractions of Alfama are the Se Cathedral, the viewpoints of Miradouro Das Portas Do Sol and Miradouro Das Santa Luzia where you can watch the sunset and enjoy a cocktail (or two).
 You can experience the local Fado music in some of the clubs which can be found all over the neighborhood, and overlooking all of Lisbon at the top of the hill you can find the famous São Jorge Castle.